ygguser/tiny_http_client/README.md

 ## HTTPS and TLS

-HTTPS connections use different TLS backends depending on the target platform:
+HTTPS connections use different TLS implementations depending on the target platform.

-- on non-Windows platforms, HTTPS is implemented using `rustls` with the `ring` cryptographic provider;
-- on Windows, HTTPS is implemented using `native-tls`, which uses the native Windows TLS implementation (Schannel).
+On Windows, HTTPS connections use [`native-tls`](https://crates.io/crates/native-tls), which provides access to the native Windows TLS implementation and certificate store.

+On non-Windows platforms, HTTPS connections use [`rustls`](https://crates.io/crates/rustls) with [`ring`](https://crates.io/crates/ring) as the cryptographic provider.

-The `ring` crypto provider is initialized automatically when the first HTTPS request is made on non-Windows platforms.
+On non-Windows platforms, the `ring` crypto provider is initialized automatically when the first request is made.

 ## Default certificate store

-By default:

-- on non-Windows platforms, trusted root certificates are provided by `webpki-roots`;
+On non-Windows platforms, trusted root certificates are provided by [`webpki-roots`](https://crates.io/crates/webpki-roots).

-- on Windows, `native-tls` uses the native Windows certificate store through Schannel.
+On Windows, HTTPS connections use the native Windows certificate store through [`native-tls`](https://crates.io/crates/native-tls).

-The Windows TLS implementation therefore uses the certificates configured in the Windows certificate store.

 ## Own certificate list

-When the `own-cert-list` feature is enabled, the certificate store is built from the `.der` files in the crate's `certs/` directory on non-Windows platforms.
+On non-Windows platforms, when the `own-cert-list` feature is enabled, the certificate store is built from the `.der` files in the crate's `certs/` directory.

-The `own-cert-list` feature is only applicable to the `rustls` backend and is therefore ignored on Windows.

-On non-Windows platforms:

-- only certificates from the crate's `certs/` directory are used;
-- the normal `webpki-roots` certificate list is not used;
-- the embedded certificates are used as TLS trust anchors.
+In this mode, `webpki-roots` is not used.
+The embedded certificates are used as the TLS trust anchors.

-On Windows, HTTPS uses `native-tls` and the native Windows certificate store regardless of the `own-cert-list` feature.
+On Windows, the `own-cert-list` feature has no effect.
+Windows HTTPS connections always use `native-tls` and the native Windows certificate store.

+The TLS connection performs normal server certificate verification against the selected root store.

+No client certificates are required.

 ## Redirects